 Minimum Down Payment: 0% for VA loans, 3%-20% for conventional

 Minimum Credit Score: Not published

 Standout Feature: Smooth and hassle-free home loan process

 - Complete the entire origination process through Credible

 Credible.com’s mortgage marketplace builds on the success of the company's marketplaces for student loans, student loan refinancing, and personal loans, which have facilitated more than $1.6 billion in loans.
 Credible’s integrations with lenders and credit bureaus make it a snap to compare actual, prequalified rates across multiple lenders without impacting your credit score, and you don’t have to worry that your personal information will be shared with any lender other than the one you choose to work with.
 Once you see an option you like, Credible’s streamlined process and licensed loan officers provide a seamless experience all the way to closing.

 Standout Feature: Provides you with actual prequalified rates

-Therefore, when shopping around between the best lenders, make sure to ask upfront about which documents they’ll need.
-Don’t be afraid to ask them for specifics: if one lender requires fewer forms and documents relating to your income and taxes than another lender, this might well be the tie-breaker for deciding which of the 2 lenders is best for you.
+Therefore, when shopping around between lenders, ask upfront about which documents they’ll need.
+Don’t be afraid to ask them for specifics: if one lender requires fewer forms and documents relating to your income and taxes than another lender, this might be the tie-breaker for deciding which of the 2 lenders is best for you.